nightscout/cgm-remote-monitor/README.md

-This acts as a web-based CGM (Continuous Glucose Monitor) to allow multiple caregivers to remotely view a patient's glucose data in real time.
+This acts as a web-based CGM (Continuous Glucose Monitor) to allow multiple caregivers to remotely view a patient's glucose data in real-time.
 The server reads a MongoDB which is intended to be data from a physical CGM, where it sends new SGV (sensor glucose values) as the data becomes available.
-The data is then displayed graphically and blood glucose values are predicted 0.5 hours ahead using an autoregressive second order model.
+The data is then displayed graphically and blood glucose values are predicted 0.5 hours ahead using an autoregressive second-order model.
 Alarms are generated for high and low values, which can be cleared by any watcher of the data.

 # Looking for documentation?

-## End user?
+## End-user?

-Nightscout documentation is currently split to two locations.
+Nightscout documentation is currently split into two locations.
 This page lists all the configuration options in Nightscout and is useful for users who've already gone through the installation process.
 IF you're looking for the documentation that looks like it's written for non-programmers, that's located at [nightscout.github.io](https://nightscout.github.io/).